I loved so many books as a child!

-This was James Ortiz’s (puppet designer for Wringer) response when we asked our NYCCT Family of Artists to recommend a children’s book for our first annual Summer Reading List.
-And we couldn’t agree with him more!
-Which is why we wanted to give you choices from some of our cast and creative team to help make picking out books to read with your children this summer a little bit easier.
+This was Cynthia Nesbit’s (Interstellar Cinderella and Please Bring Balloons) response when we asked our NYCCT Family of Artists to recommend a children’s book for our annual Summer Reading List.
+Below are book choices from some of our cast to help make picking out books to read with your children this summer a little bit easier.

 Summer Reading Facts